Variational Diffusion Posterior Sampling with Midpoint Guidance: Experiments

 \raisebox{55pt}[0pt][0pt]{

-} \paragraph{ECG.} An electrocardiogram (ECG) is an electrical recording of the heart's activity in which the signals generated by the heartbeats are recorded in order to diagnose various cardiac conditions such as cardiac arrhythmias and conduction abnormalities.
+} \paragraph{ECG.} We now explore posterior sampling algorithms beyond image tasks to show their versatility and public health impact.
+Cardiovascular diseases cause one-third of global deaths, and better detection can improve management.
+Wearables like smartwatches can enhance diagnosis by capturing brief symptom episodes, particularly for conditions like paroxysmal atrial fibrillation (AF), which may go undetected during routine medical visits.
+However, they offer only a partial ECG view (Lead I instead of 12 leads) and a recent study showed the Apple Watch detected AF in only 34 of 90 episodes \cite{AppleWatchAF}.
+To address this limitation, we propose using posterior sampling algorithms to reconstruct incomplete electrocardiograms (ECG).
+An ECG is an electrical recording of the heart's activity in which the signals generated by the heartbeats are recorded in order to diagnose various cardiac conditions such as cardiac arrhythmias and conduction abnormalities.
 Unlike static images, ECGs constitute complex time-series data consisting of 12 electrical signals acquired using 10 electrodes, 4 of which are attached to the limbs and record the 'limb leads', while the others record the 'precordial leads' around the heart.
 We study two conditional generation problems in ECGs.
 The first is a forecasting or missing-block (MB) reconstruction problem, where one half of the ECG is reconstructed from the other (see \cref{fig:MB-ecg}).
 This task evaluates the algorithm's ability to capture temporal information to predict a coherent signal.
 The second problem is an inpainting or missing-leads (ML) reconstruction, where the entire ECG is reconstructed from the lead I (see \cref{fig:leadI_NSR}).
 The question is whether we can capture the subtle information contained in lead I and reconstruct a coherent ECG with the same diagnosis as the real ECG.
 This task is challenging because lead I, being acquired with limb electrodes far from the heart, may contain very subtle features related to specific cardiac conditions.
 We train a state-space diffusion model \cite{goel2022sashimi} to generate ECGs using the 20k training ECGs from the \textsc{ptb-xl} dataset~\cite{ptbxl}, and benchmark the posterior sampling algorithm on the 2k test ECGs (see \cref{sec:ecg-appendix}).
 We report the Mean Absolute Error (MAE) and the Root Mean Squared Error (RMSE) between ground-truth and reconstructions in \Cref{table:rmse-ecg}.
 We demonstrate that a diffusion model trained to generate ECGs can serve as a prior to solve imputation tasks without additional training or fine-tuning, yielding superior results to a diffusion model trained conditionally on the MB task~\cite{alcarazImputation}.
 The rationale for this result is discussed in \Cref{sec:ecg-discussion}.
 We report in \Cref{table:bacc-ecg} the balanced accuracy of diagnosing Left Bundle Branch Block (LBBB), Right Bundle Branch Block (RBBB), Atrial Fibrillation (AF), and Sinus Bradycardia (SB) using the downstream classifier proposed in~\cite{Strodthoff2020ecgbenchmarking} (see \cref{sec:ecg-metrics}), applied to both ground-truth and to reconstructed samples from lead I. See \cref{sec:samples-ecg} for sample figures. \algo\ outperforms all other posterior sampling algorithms with just 50 diffusion steps.

 \raisebox{35pt}[0pt][0pt]{

 }